semgrep/semgrep/docs/configuration-files.md

     severity: ERROR
 ```

-## Metadata
+### `metadata`

-In some cases, you might wish to
-note some extra information on a rule,
-such as a CVE that was created for it,
+In some cases, you might wish to note some extra information on a rule, such as a CVE that was created for it,
 or the name of the security engineer that came up with the rule.

 You can use the `metadata:` key in these cases, like so: